pinthoz/analogic-watch-detector/README.md

 - View the final image with the hands highlighted.
 - View the detected components of the clock (circle, hour hand, minute hand, second hand, and 12 marker).

-We have a function called `soft_nms` that is used to remove overlapping bounding boxes.
-This function is used to improve the detection of the hands of the clock.
-This function allows 3 methods to be used: `linear`, `gaussian`, and `hard`.
-The default method is `linear`.
-You can change the method by changing the value of the `soft_nms_method` variable in the `main.py` file.
+This app will always select the last model trained.
+If you want to use a specific model, you can change the `model_path` variable in the `utils\detections_utils` file in the `run_detection` function.

 ### 4. Test Set